 Another one really stuck with me is Elizabeth Holmes.
 This woman promised a groundbreaking revolution in medical science.
 The length she went to deliver what she had promised to the public and the investor, it’s actually horrifying.

 The greed of wanting more no matter what it does to others is criminal.
 Personally I feel most of us want more out of life but I want to earn it.
 As the New England Patriots coach says there’s no shortcut to greatness.
-Well same principle for sucess, at least I am naive enough to believe that.
+Well same principle for success, at least I am naive enough to believe that.

 Well I am sure all of you have seen these individuals and their con on the news, social media etc. What bothers me the most is their absence of remorse and lack of compassion.
 Not just them, there are so many high profile scammers and con artists simply denied or chose not to accept any responsibility.

-Pain and the victims
+Pain of the victimization

 Few years back I had been searching for a new career opportunity.
 Linkedin, Indeed, Ziprecruiter pretty much every job site I searched and applied.
 And one day my prayers were answered, at least that’s what I thought.
 Better salary, a great title I was on cloud 9.
 I turned in my two weeks’ notice.
 On my last day I found out the new job offer was a scam.
 The scammer had me cash checks through my account for expenses.
 Over $5 k worth of checks bounced.
 I felt too humiliated to stay at my current job, so with no career prospect I left.
 In hindsight it was not a smart move but at the time I was ashamed of how naive and clueless I was.
 I called the authorities, but it didn’t lead to anything.